sparkfun/Servo_Trigger/README.md

 ### Configuration

-There are two different sets of configuration on the servo trigger.
-The first configures it for a specific purpose, while the second allows you to tune the performance while you work with the Servo Trigger.
+There are two different sets of configuration for the servo trigger.
+The first configures it for a specific purpose, while the second allows you to interactively tune the performance.

 #### Initialization Config

 There are two solder jumpers on the back of the board that change the behavior of the board.
 These jumpers are only checked as the board initializes - being solder jumpers, good practice would suggest that you power the board off before soldering to the pads.

-* The first jumper (SJ1) configures how the board responds to switch closures, by altering the Finite State Machine (FSM) used to drive the servo.
+* The first jumper (SJ1) configures how the board responds to switch closures, by selecting the Finite State Machine (FSM) used to drive the servo.
 	* SJ1 open (default) selects the "bistable" FSM.
 When it first powers up, the board will drive the servo to position A.  When the input is actuated, the board will move the servo to position B.  When it reaches B, it waits for the input to clear, and once cleared, it returns to position B.  If the input is shorter than the transition time, the servo will make an incomplete cycle.
 	* SJ1 closed selects the "monostable" or "one-shot" FSM.
 When the input is actuated, the servo will make a complete cycle from A to B, then back to A.  It will not pause at B.  In this case, the cycle always completes, regardless of how long the input is sustained.

-* The second jumper (SJ2) configured the polarity of the input.
+* The second jumper (SJ2) configures the polarity of the input.
 	* SJ2 open (default) configures the input as active-low, internally pulled up.
 The is intended to be used with normally-open switches (such at tact switches, microswitches or similar N.O. switches), but can also be used when triggering with external active-low logic signals.
 	* SJ2 closed configures the input as active high, with no pullup.
 This is intended for interfacing with external active-high logic signals.